Lois Lane (DC Extended Universe)

 Lois Lane is a fictional character in the DC Extended Universe, based on the DC Comics character of the same name.
 As with her comics counterpart, Lane is a reporter for the Daily Planet and the love interest for Clark Kent / Superman.
 She is portrayed by Amy Adams and appears in almost all films in the DCEU featuring Superman: Man of Steel, Batman v Superman: Dawn of Justice, as well as Justice League and its director's cut.
 Lois's character was designed to be a modern-day reporter in a world with superheroes.

-Character creation and execution
+Character creation

 Comics origins and previous portrayals in film

 The character of Lois Lane first appeared in Action Comics #1 alongside Superman in the first published story featuring either character.
 Lois was one of the first female characters to appear in an American superhero comic strip.
 With her long history with the Man of Steel, she has become one of the most iconic love interests in superhero stories and has been Clark Kent/Superman's primary love interest throughout publication history.
 Lois has appeared in all live action adaptions of Superman, starting with her portrayal by Noel Neill in the 1948 serial, by Phyllis Coates in Superman and the Mole Men, by Margot Kidder in the 1980s Superman film series alongside Christopher Reeve, and by Kate Bosworth alongside Brandon Routh in Superman Returns.
 Kidder's iconic portrayal of Lane won the actress numerous awards and international recognition.